What to Say to Kids About Divorce

 Tell Your Children They Will Still See Both Parents

-Also, let them know that even though some things will change, mom and dad will do their best to maintain the same daily routines that they are accustom to.
-Anything that is staying the same, needs to be communicated and reassured that these things will remain the same.
-“As much as possible, basic mealtimes and other rituals should be the same between the two households,” says Isolina Ricci, a psychotherapist who wrote Mom’s House, Dad’s House for Kids, “continuing a child’s regular schedule makes children feel safe.”
+Also, let them know that even though some things will change, mom and dad will do their best to maintain the same daily routines.
+Anything that is staying the same needs to be communicated and reassured that these things will remain the same.
+“As much as possible, necessary mealtimes and other rituals should be the same between the two households,” says Isolina Ricci, a psychotherapist who wrote Mom’s House, Dad’s House for Kids, “continuing a child’s regular schedule makes children feel safe.”

 Do Not Ask Your Children About The Other Parent

 This is not a game of ‘I Spy.’
 Remember that your goal is to avoid stress and pain for your kids.
 It is crucial and imperative that your kids are not put in the middle of Mom and Dad’s conflict; making them feel like they have to choose between you.

 Avoid interrogations when your kids return from the other parent.
 No matter how curious you may be, do not turn your children into spies.

 Encourage them to love and respect the other parent no matter your feelings or emotions.
 There is no ‘bad’ parent; only two good parents that cannot remain married.
 You will get through this.
 Let your kids know that it is going to be okay – we’re all going to get through this together.
 Keep the dialogue open – continue offering reassurances and that you’re open to any questions at any time.